stevenharman/cellar/README.md

 bin/bootstrap
 ```

-and follow any instructions it gives you.
-After you done this, you should have
+being sure to follow any instructions it gives you.
+After you've done that you
-PostgreSQL, Redis, and the Heroku Toolbelt installed and ready to go.
+should have `PostgreSQL`, `Redis`, and the `Heroku Toolbelt` installed and
+ready to go.

 #### ENV Vars